But Daddy I Love Him: Background and release

-Taylor Swift developed her eleventh studio album, The Tortured Poets Department, "for about two years" after finishing her previous album Midnights (2022).
+Taylor Swift developed her eleventh studio album, The Tortured Poets Department, "for about two years" after finishing her previous album, Midnights (2022).
 She reflected on The Tortured Poets Department as a "lifeline" for her, and its conception took place amidst intense media reports on Swift's personal life, including a breakup after a long-term relationship with Joe Alwyn and a brief romantic linking with Matty Healy.
 The Tortured Poets Department was released on April 19, 2024, via Republic Records.
 "But Daddy I Love Him" is track six on the album's standard edition.
-An acoustic version of the song is included on the track list of the physical edition of The Tortured Poets Department: The Anthology.
+An acoustic version of the song is included on the physical edition of The Tortured Poets Department: The Anthology.

 Swift included "But Daddy I Love Him" in the revamped set list of her sixth headlining concert tour, the Eras Tour, beginning in May 2024 at the Paris shows.
 It is the first track during the Tortured Poets Department segment of the concerts.
 Swift performed the song dressed in a white corset dress adorned with cursive writings and a Vivienne Westwood choker necklace.

 Production and music

 Swift wrote "But Daddy I Love Him" with Aaron Dessner, and the two produced the track with Jack Antonoff.
-On the track, Dessner played acoustic guitar, and Antonoff programmed it, provided background vocals, and played various instruments: cello, bass guitar, acoustic guitar, the Juno, and the Mellotron.
+On the track, Dessner played acoustic guitar, and Antonoff programmed it, provided background vocals, and played various instruments: cello, bass guitar, acoustic guitar, electric guitar, the Juno, and the Mellotron.
 Sean Hutchinson played drums; Bobby Hawk played strings; and Zem Audu, Mikey Freedom Hart, and Evan Smith played synthesizers.
 "But Daddy I Love Him" was recorded by Laura Sisk and Oli Jacobs at Conway Recording Studios, Los Angeles, and Electric Lady Studios, New York.
 The track was mixed by Serban Ghenea at MixStar Studios, Virginia Beach.

 "But Daddy I Love Him" is a ballad that lasts for 5 minutes and 40 seconds.
 Its verses are instrumented by a string arrangement composed of fingerpicked guitars and subtle accents of fiddles, displaying elements of country and rock.
 The refrain is dynamic, described by Billboard's Jason Lipshutz as "large, open-hearted" that evoked Swift's early country pop songs.
 Several critics opined that the song's production aligned with the musical styles Swift's past albums Fearless (2008) and Speak Now (2010).
 The genre was described by critics as country, electronica, country pop, and folk rock.